ayonli/type-guard/README.md

 There are two decorators for most use cases, as long as you're coding in TypeScript or with Babel.

-- `@param(type: any, name?: string, remarks?: string)` A decorator that restrains the input arguments of the method.
+- `@param(type: any, name?: string, remarks?: string)`
+- `@param(name: string, type: any, remarks?: string)` A decorator that restrains the input arguments of the method.
     - `type` The type of the argument, can be a class, a type constructor (including `as()`), an object or array literal that specifies deep structure.
     - `name` The argument name, used to address where the error is reported.
     - `remarks` The remark message of the parameter.
+Useful when generating JSON Schema.

     NOTE: the order of using `@param()` must consist with order of which the parameter is present.